1964 New York World's Fair: Music and film

 The fairground did not emphasize music, although a "World's Fair Festival" took place at Lincoln Center in Manhattan.
-Popular and classical music was broadcast from 800 lampposts on the fairground.
+Popular and classical music was broadcast from 800 luminaries around the fairground.
 The fair also had an official band; Cities Service's World's Band of America, a 50-piece ensemble, was headed by the conductor Paul Lavalle.
 Other ensembles, including Guy Lombardo, the United States Marine Band, and the United States Navy Steel Band, performed throughout the fair.
 During 1964, the amusement area hosted rock-and-roll concerts that were popular among local youth; Moses, who abhorred the genre, canceled these concerts when he learned about them.

 The fairground contained about 40 movie theaters, most of which were housed within pavilions, for which fifty films were produced.
 These included several religious films: Parable at the Protestant and Orthodox pavilion; Man in the 5th Dimension at the Billy Graham pavilion; and Man's Search for Happiness at the LDS pavilion.
 The Johnson's Wax pavilion screened a film titled To Be Alive!, which later won an Academy Award.
 The WFC produced a film promoting the fair in seven languages in 1964.